 The White Crosses project is a nationwide initiative.
 This field consists of a named cross for every man and woman from the Wellington region who died over 100 years ago.

-Next year, the final year of the WW100 Commemorations, there will be an additional 1,850 which brings the total of 5,266 individuals from the Wellington region who died in World War 1.
+In 2018, the final year of the WW100 Commemorations, there was an additional 1,851 white crosses, which brought the total to 5,270 individuals from the Wellington region who died in World War One.

 Fields of Remembrance was located near the Henry Moore sculpture.
 The exhibition ended May 2018.

 The installation was open to all, and this year the public was encouraged to come and collect the crosses of their friends or relatives on Sunday 6 May between 10am-4pm – when staff was on hand to help find them.